Bkorotko03/yoyocalc/README.md

 # yoyocalc
 Interactive Python program that will spit parameters of the rotating object from PHYS 126F-04E SPR23 into a text file

-Dependendent on NumPy, SciPy, and DateTime (all available on PiP)
+Dependendent on NumPy, SciPy, MatPlotLib, and DateTime (all available on PiP)

-Possibly will compile to a portable version, and also may implement a GUI

 # yoyofunc.py functions: